nuxt/website-v2/content/en/guides/directory-structure/components.md

 <BaseFooButton />
 ```

-However, if you want to use custom prefix, then you can use the `prefix` option in `nuxt.config` to add a prefix to all components in a specific folder.
+However, if you want to use custom directory strcture that should not be part of component name, can explicitly specify these directories:

 ```bash
 components/